node-forward/mentors/README.md

 ##### OK so what do I do?

-Three options:

-1. File an issue [here on the GitHub issue queue](https://github.com/node-forward/mentors/issues) and explain a problem you're having, some questions you have, etc. Make sure you note things like the language you speak, your location, or anything else you think matters to the mentor who will ultimately respond and begin to work with you.

-2. Ask a question on [our Gitter channel](https://gitter.im/node-forward/mentors) --a chat room that uses your GitHub login as your user account.
-We'll be watching that channel and responding there, hoping to pair up as we find good matches.

-3. `<less public method tbd>` coming soon...
+Fill out our short form so we can match you up with a mentor:
+`<form url>`

+_Have a more general question about mentoring?
+You can always ask a question on [our Gitter channel](https://gitter.im/node-forward/mentors) or file an issue [on the GitHub issue queue](https://github.com/node-forward/mentors/issues)_

 ## Want to help mentor some people?

+We'd like mentors to fill out [the same form])(/#) and we'll get you added to the list.
+We're still working out how to manage and display that list, but stay tuned for more details.

-Submit a pull request to this repo adding your name and info to the list below, and make sure you watch this repo and [the gitter channel](https://gitter.im/node-forward/mentors) for questions!
+*You can always watch this repo and [the gitter channel](https://gitter.im/node-forward/mentors) for updates and to follow along with the conversation.

 ### Current Mentor List